alex-lawson/sparkz/readme.txt

 Sparkz, a player-created mod for Starbound.

-Latest release: v1.0, for Starbound Beta v Indignant Koala 11/12/2013
+Latest release: v1.1, for Starbound Beta v Offended Koala

 This mod was created to add wiring and logic functionality above and beyond that which is available in the vanilla game, by adding a variety of wire-interactive sensors, logic blocks, and actuators.
 To access the vanilla logic gates (until they are officially implemented) use my previous mod, Logic 101, available at http://www.nexusmods.com/starbound/mods/46/